-On March 31, 2021, the Company filed a registration statement on Form S-3 containing a prospectus and prospectus supplement under which the Company may offer and sell up to \$75.0 million in shares of its common stock, from time to time, pursuant to an open market sale agreement with Jeffries LLC and by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933 (the "ATM Program").
+On March 31, 2021,we filed a registration statement on Form S-3 containing a prospectus and prospectus supplement under which the Company may offer and sell up to \$75.0 million in shares of its common stock, from time to time, pursuant to an open market sale agreement with Jefferies LLC and by any method deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933 (the "ATM Program").
 Pursuant to the "baby shelf rules" promulgated by the SEC, if the Company's public float is less than \$75.0 million as of specified measurement periods, the number of shares of common stock that may be offered and sold by the Company under a Form S-3 registration statement, including pursuant to the ATM Program, in any twelve-month period is limited to an aggregate amount that does not exceed one-third of the Company's public float.
-As of September 30, 2022, due to the SEC's "baby shelf rules," the Company was permitted to sell up to \$14.8 million of shares of common stock pursuant to the ATM Program.
-The Company will remain subject to the "baby shelf rules" under the Form S-3 registration statement until such time as its public float exceeds \$75.0 million.
-Through September 30, 2022, no shares of common stock have been sold under the ATM program.
+As of September 30, 2023, the Company was permitted to sell up to \$10.6 million of shares of common stock pursuant to the ATM Program under the SEC's "baby shelf" rules.
+The Company will remain subject to the "baby shelf" rules under the Form S-3 registration statement until such time as its public float exceeds \$75.0 million.
+Through September 30, 2023, no shares of common stock have been sold under the ATM program.
+Under the Securities Purchase Agreement described in Note 9, the Company is restricted from selling shares under the ATM Program until the later of (i) 4 months from April 28, 2023 and (ii) ninety days after the registration statement filed pursuant to the Securities Purchase Agreement has been declared effective.
+The registration statement filed pursuant to the Securities Purchase Agreement has been declared effective.
+The registration